Springwood (NSW)

 What is the weighted average housing cost based on tenure mix in the suburb of Springwood?

-Factoring in the ownership distribution, the weighted average monthly housing cost is approximately $1,174.
+Based on the area's tenure composition, the weighted average monthly housing cost is approximately $1,174.
 This accounts for outright owners paying no housing costs, mortgage holders paying $2,143/month, and renters paying $1,732/month.

 How affordable is housing in the suburb of Springwood relative to local incomes?